cwaldbieser/txcas/README.rst

 - user
 - passwd
 - https: 1 (use https) or 0 (use http)
-- verify_cert: 1 (verify peer during proxy callback as per CAS protocol) or 0 (do not verify peer-- useful when using self-signed cert during development and testing).
+- verify_cert: 1 (verify CouchDB cert) or
+  0 (do not verify CouchDB cert-- useful when using self-signed cert during development and testing).

 The CouchDB database itself will need to be configured with the appropriate views.